korningf/cso-git/README.md

 Tools that are fundamental for build development, systems integration, and automation.

-In short, Aegis-Git empowers Cloud-Ops and Dev-Ops from a bare minima Windows desktop.
+Aegis-Git empowers Cloud-Ops and Dev-Ops from a bare minimum Windows desktop.

+# Specification

+We want a minim windows desktop POSIX environment for automation and integration.

+This is to be an atomic, baremetal base box, a building block for all our systems.

+It should have, at minimum

+- POSIX bash shell
+- SSH Secure Shell
+- GNU core utils
+- package manager
+- Git SCM

 # Solution